jsd-riyadh/hw-inheritance/readme.md

 For example, say we are developing a revamped version of the video game Street Fighter.
 Each character may have their own unique fighting tricks, but in general, all character objects should have at least the same kick and punch abilities.
 With DRY in mind, when we develop a new fighter object we know we would want to avoid recreating any of these general behaviors and instead code a solution that clones them.
 This solution is performed with prototypal inheritance.

 ---

-<a name = "introduction"></a>
-## Class vs. Prototype (10 min)

-The purpose of prototypal inheritance is to offer a modeling object, which contains certain behaviors, to other objects to be prototyped off of, inheriting the model's behaviors.
-For those of you familiar with other object-oriented languages, such as Ruby, this functionality may sound very similar to what a class does.
-However, Javascript is not a class-based language, but instead a prototype-based language.
-Let's discuss the differences by comparing Ruby against Javascript.

-#### Class:

-In Ruby, classes are objects that have unique responsibilities and methods:

-- manufacture new objects
-- define the behavior of the objects they manufacture

-#### Prototypal Inheritance:

-Similar to Ruby, Javascript also uses objects, function objects (generally everything in Javascript is an object except primitives), to perform inheritance.
-However unlike Ruby, Javascript does not have a special function object that can both manufacture a new object as well as define the behavior of the object it creates.
-Instead, Javascript has two different features, constructors and prototypes, which accomplish these tasks:

-- a _constructor_ function manufactures new objects
-- a _prototype_ property defines the behavior of new objects manufactured by the constructor

-Now that we know the key differences between a prototype-based and a class-based language, let's take a deeper dive into the mechanics of a constructor and a prototype.

 ---
 <a name = "codealong1"></a>